MattTPin/simple_resume_parser/README.md

 ## API Usage

-After launching the docker container you can
+After launching the docker container you can access the API endpoint at `http://localhost:8000` (or `http://localhost:8001` if running the dev container).
+You can make curl requests or open up a user interface to interact with (SwaggerUI) by going to http://localhost:8000 which lets you directly upload resumes to parse.

 ### Endpoint